The Myth of Water Consumption

 The article goes on to cite study after study which found no effect of drinking more water.
 A few studies suggest some value, but the threshold is much lower than eight glasses, and it’s a level most people just get accidentally.

 A meta-study at Dartmouth found the same thing: "Drink at least eight glasses of water a day.”
 Really?
-Is there scientific evidence for “8x8”?
+Is there scientific evidence for “8x8” (PDF)?
 (PDF; the “8x8” in the title refers to the common exhortation to consume eight 8-oz. glasses of water per day)

 No scientific studies were found in support of 8 x8.